EMSMoreno/EMSMoreno.github.io/README.md

 Related to Hi Interactive
 - Create the City of Oakland website and OAK APPS, using Style Guides.
 Project done using Outsystems Reactive Web.
--Development of internal projects/components within Fidelidade Seguros.
+- Development of internal projects/components within Fidelidade Seguros.

 ### Certifications